 The Athenaeum is an evolving set of online tools for anyone with an interest in history, archaeology, philosophy, or the arts.
-In its current state, The Athenaeum — Art is an excellent resource for any teacher looking for examples of artwork.
-The Athenaeum has 48,949 artworks by 3,620 artists.
+In its current state, The Athenaeum – Art is an excellent resource for any teacher looking for examples of artwork.
+The Athenaeum currently has 200,000 artworks by 9,804 artists.

-Users can also browse art by artist, title of artwork, medium, year completed, and other categories not particularly useful for a general viewer.
-Each browsing list can be sorted in ascending and descending order.
+Users can search by keyword or browse art by artist, art movement, female artists, year completed, and other categories not particularly useful for a general viewer.
+Each browsing list can be sorted in ascending and descending order, number of artworks, and birth date.

 Here are some lessons that could be used in conjunction with this website.